TylerJH-IT/osticket-prereqs/README.md

 <h3> 3.)
 Now that your creating a Virtual Machine, you'll need to select these settings.</h3>

+  - You can find what Virtual Machine image you need by clicking "See all images"
+  - Next you'll want to click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
+  - Once your done with that you'll want to head towards Networking so that the Virtual Network, the Subnet, and the Public IP are made

 <p>
 <img src="https://i.imgur.com/1FIXZJR.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>